thenoseman/vim_config/README.markdown

 Improvements to javascript indention in VIM.

 ## [vim-puppet](http://github.com/rodjek/vim-puppet)
-Syntax Highlihting and formattin for puppet projects
+Syntax Highlighting and formatting for puppet projects

 ## [vim-ruby](http://github.com/vim-ruby/vim-ruby)
 The Standard ruby support plugin.
 Configured in `home/.vim/config/plugins/vim-ruby.vim` to highlight trailing whitespace and for best